https://www.deakin.edu.au/__data/assets/image/0007/2519557/36628_bachelor-of-computer-science-onours_hero.jpg.jpg

 Career outcomes

 Skilled computer science professionals are highly sought-after across the globe.
-As a graduate, you will have a highly specialised skill-set that enables you to push boundaries.
-You may find employment in software development, software engineering, systems architecture, information security, robotics and application development or telecommunications.
-As your experience develops, you may progress to positions including technical lead, senior developer or project management.
+As a graduate, you will have a highly specialised skill set that enables you to push boundaries.
+You may find employment in software development, software engineering, systems architecture, information security, robotics application development or telecommunications.
+As your experience develops, you may progress to positions including technical lead, senior developer or project manager.

-By undertaking a focused research project in your final year of study, you’ll also acquire research skills and advanced technical expertise in your chosen topic, as well as the skills to become a creative, solutions-driven professional in the dynamic and ever-evolving field of computer science.
+By undertaking a focused research project in your final year of study, you will acquire research skills and advanced technical expertise in your chosen topic.
+Plus you will develop the skills to become a creative, solutions-driven professional in the dynamic and ever-evolving field of computer science.
 You will also be well positioned to pursue further study including a masters by research or PhD.

 Course learning outcomes